Wroxham, Norfolk Planning Applications

 Wroxham covers an area of approximately 6.2 km².
 The surrounding landscape and character of the area play an important role in how planning applications are assessed by the local authority.

-There were 9 crimes reported in the Wroxham area during the most recent period, a moderate level that is broadly in line with similar-sized settlements.
+There were no crimes reported in the immediate area during the most recent reporting period.
+This makes Wroxham a particularly low-crime area.

 Wroxham has 2 conservation areas within its boundaries: Wroxham, Salhouse.
 Planning applications within or near these conservation areas are subject to additional scrutiny to preserve the architectural and historic character of the area.
 Homeowners and developers should be aware that permitted development rights may be restricted.